hijera/sgr-agent-chat-ui/README.md

 ## Configuration

 - Environment variables (Vite):
-  - `VITE_API_BASE` – base URL of SGR Deep Research API.
+  - `VITE_API_BASE` – base URL of SGR Agent Core API.
 Leave empty to use the dev proxy (recommended for local dev).
 Set to a full URL for direct calls in production.

 The client calls `POST {VITE_API_BASE}/v1/chat/completions` with an OpenAI-compatible body and expects streaming response lines in the form `data: {...}` and a final `data: [DONE]`.